akvorado/akvorado/console/data/docs/05-troubleshooting.md

 - `SNMP cache miss` means the information about an interface is not found in the SNMP cache.
 This is expected when Akvorado starts but it should not increase.
-If this is the case, it may be because the index provided in the flow is not available through SNMP.
+If this is the case, it is likely because the exporter is not configured to accept SNMP requests or the community configured for SNMP is incorrect.
 - `sampling rate missing` means the sampling rate information is not present.
 This is also expected when Akvorado starts but it should not increase.
 With NetFlow, the sampling rate is sent in an options